ptsteadman/notebook/stories/symbol-grounding.md

 "Thanks, got your data."

-Addison and Feyerabend went through the familiar pre-MRI procedure.
-Feyerabend was already wearing the proper attire.

 The inside of the new MRI scanner was almost silent.

 "Okay.
-Here we go, targeting," said Addison's voice, from a speaker somewhere.
+Here we go," said Addison's voice, from a speaker somewhere.

-"We'll start with a test pulse, now."
+"We'll start with a test pulse...now."

 Feyerabend experienced something entirely new.